whydesign/brainrot-pong/README.md

 ## Config

-YIt is possible to adjust some parameters via ``config.js`` and thus change the appearance and behavior.
+It is possible to adjust some parameters via ``config.js`` and thus change the appearance and behavior.

 ```js
 export default {